Lincoln-LM/RNG-Python-Scripts/rng_related/jump_ahead.md

 via Horner's method for polynomial evaluation.

-Remembering that **Ax** descibes advancing the RNG 1 step, and that aⱼ is the the j-th coefficient of the jump polynomial, **Jx** can be computed via the addition of up to *k* state vectors.
+Remembering that **Ax** describes advancing the RNG 1 step, and that aⱼ is the the j-th coefficient of the jump polynomial, **Jx** can be computed via the addition of up to *k* state vectors.

 This method of computing the jump can be done as follows: